-In support of the DVOR Rationalisation Programme, NATS has identified all AIP enroute dependencies on, and references to, DTY DVOR.
-In order to remove IFP dependencies from these navaids, a list of seven design principles have been created which have been used to assess the individual IFPs against.
-The Design Principle (DP) with overriding priority is that the airspace change must "maintain or enhance the current level of safety" (DP0).
+In support of the DVOR Rationalisation Programme, NATS has identified all AIP en-route dependencies on, and references to, the DET and LAM DVORs.
+In order to remove IFP dependencies from these navaids, a list of six Design Principles (DPs) have been created which have been used to assess the individual IFPs against.
+The Design Principle (DP0) with overriding priority is that the airspace change must "maintain or enhance the current level of safety".
 The Design Principle (DP1) driving this change is that none of the proposed technical changes would result in a change to flight behaviours.
-The remaining Design Principles focused on techniques which could be used to remove the dependencies, such as IFP replication or withdrawal.
+The remaining four Design Principles focus on techniques which could be used to remove the dependencies, such as IFP RNAV replication or withdrawal.

-As described in the Stage 2 Gateway documentation (Ref 3), four separate design options were developed in order to remove the en-route IFP dependencies on DTY DVOR.
+As described in the Stage 2 Gateway documentation ^(Ref 3), four separate design options were developed in order to remove the identified en-route IFP dependencies from the DET or LAM DVOR.

-- Option 0 (do nothing) would retain all of the current STARs and holds unchanged from today's AIP definition. - Option 1 would replicate each IFP with dependency on DTY DVOR by replacing existing conventional procedures using PBN procedures. - Option 2 would evaluate the use of existing STARs and Holds from a practical point of view; re-evaluate how they are used and how the network may be improved by rationalising/ truncating/ replicating them in a considered manner. - Option 3 would completely remove each IFP with a dependency on DTY DVOR.
+- Option 0 (do nothing) would retain all of the current STARs and Holds unchanged from today's AIP definition. - Option 1 would replicate each IFP with a dependency on the DET or LAM DVOR by replacing existing conventional procedures using PBN procedures. - Option 2 would evaluate the use of existing STARs and Holds from a practical point of view; re-evaluate how they are used and how the network may be improved by rationalising/ truncating/ replicating them in a considered manner. - Option 3 would completely remove each IFP with a dependency on the DET or LAM DVOR.

-The Design Principles mentioned above were used to qualitatively assess each of the four options (Ref 3).
-This process reduced the four options down to one, known as Option 2, which is the preferred concept option presented here.
+The Design Principles mentioned above were used to qualitatively assess each of the four options ^(Ref 3).
+This process reduced the four design options down to one, known as Option 2, which is the preferred concept option presented here.
 Consultation regarding DVOR rationalisation was undertaken in 2009.
 Due to the technical nature of the changes which will not result in changes to flight paths, no further consultation has been required.